umango101/dos-mitigation/README.md

 Compiles all C programs in `common/attacks` on all attacker nodes

 ### clear_logs
-Deletes and recreates `/tmp/logs`.
+Deletes and recreates `/tmp/logs` on the XDC.
 This is done automatically between each experiment by the `experiment` playbook.

 ### cmd
 A simple template for executing a command on a set of hosts.